PSP-Archive/docs/homebrew-lib/uploading-guidelines.md

 1. **Page Title**:
 	1. Only include the name of the homebrew.
 Version numbers belong in their own field (see below).
 1. **Subject Tags**:
-	1. Pick one among 'game', 'application', 'emulator', 'demo', 'port'.
+	1. Pick one among 'game', 'application', 'emulator', 'demo'.
 Additional tags can be added where deeded relevant by the uploader.
-	- 'Ports' typically require files from the original game to work.
-'Games' may be based on a previous game, but the assets are created anew.
 	1. If a game participated in a competition (e.g. the NEO 2008 competition), add the relevant tag.
 	1. **Support tags**:
 		1. '1.50 FW only': if the game works on firmware 1.50, but not on any other version (even by using eLoader).